yufeng313/PyBer_Analysis/README.md

 Data source: city_data.csv, ride_data.csv<br/>
 Software: Python 3.7.6   Jupyter Notebook 6.4.8
 ## PyBer Analysis Results
-1.Create a summary DataFrame to calculate total rides, total drivers and total fares as well as average fares of each city type:
+1.Create a summary DataFrame to calculate total rides, total drivers and total fares as well as average fares of each city type:<br/>
 ![pyber summary](https://user-images.githubusercontent.com/107179765/178158831-73fd33e9-1492-452e-ac64-7a7b03f5e085.png)<br/>
 From the PyBer summary DataFrame, we can see that:
 - Urban cities have the highest total rides and total drivers while rural cities have the lowest total rides and total drivers, which means urban cities have greatest demands on ride-sharing than other two city types.